vebrahimi1990/widefield_microscopy_denoising/README.md

 # # Widefield_microscopy_denoising

-This repository contains three different CNNs for denoising widefield fluorescence microscopy images.
+This repository contains three different CNNs, UNet, RCAN, and UNet_RCAN, for denoising widefield fluorescence microscopy images.
 The networks are built in Tensorflow 2.7.0 framework.

 # Dependencies
 ```